SCPStats/Bot-Translations/Messages.md

-#Info
+# Info
 Every message in this text file needs to be translated, including commands.
 Any annotations to it should be ignored.
-The final file should look similar to en.lang, except with the messages replaced by your translations.
+The final file should look similar to https://github.com/SCPStats/Bot-Translations/blob/master/translations/en.lang, except with the messages replaced by your translations.
 This is just a file to nicely list out all of the messages.

 ## General
 Error